fonttools/fontbakery/BRIEF.md

 Existing font checking tools from other projects and companies are integrated to avoid duplication, such as Apple's `ftxvalidator` tool and Microsoft's Font Validator.

 While developing font bakery, we aim to avoid development distractions.
-For example, to access internet resources we use [GNU wget](https://en.wikipedia.org/wiki/Wget) and other common utilities.
+For example, to access internet resources we may use our own native Python utility methods for simple cases, and [GNU wget](https://en.wikipedia.org/wiki/Wget) or other common system utilities for more complex cases (such as resuming large files.)

 #### 1.1 terminology